-Tension, stress, and anxiety experienced during the daytime can carry over to an individual’s sleep and lead the person to grind their teeth or clench them unknowingly.
-Regardless of the cause, frequent clenching and grinding wears down the chewing surfaces of the teeth and reduces tooth enamel.
-With enough force, you can even crack or break teeth, resulting in the need for crowns and other dental work, fillings, or a root canal.
+Tension, stress, and anxiety experienced during the day can carry over into a person's sleep and cause them to grind or clench their teeth unknowingly.
+Whatever the cause, clenching and grinding wears down the chewing surfaces of the teeth and reduces tooth enamel.
+You can even crack or break teeth with enough force, necessitating crowns and other dental work, fillings, or a root canal.